vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/cookbook/vuepress/markdown.md

 [[toc]]

-The headers in TOC will link to the corresponding [header anchors](#header-anchors), so TOC won’t work well if you disable header anchors.
+The headers in TOC will link to the corresponding [header anchors](#header-anchors), so TOC won't work well if you disable header anchors.

 ::: tip
 This toc extension is supported by our built-in plugin, which is forked and modified from [markdown-it-toc-done-right](https://github.com/nagaozen/markdown-it-toc-done-right).